pymupdf/PyMuPDF/README.md

 python -m pip install --upgrade pymupdf
 ```

 There are **no mandatory** external dependencies.
-However, a few **optional methods** become available if additional packages are installed:
+However, a some **optional features** become available if additional packages are installed:

-* [Pillow](https://pypi.org/project/Pillow/) for using pillow image output directly from PyMuPDF.
+* [Pillow](https://pypi.org/project/Pillow/) for using pillow image output directly from PyMuPDF
-* [fontTools](https://pypi.org/project/fonttools/) for creating font subsets on PDF output.
+* [fontTools](https://pypi.org/project/fonttools/) for creating font subsets
-* [pymupdf-fonts](https://pypi.org/project/pymupdf-fonts/) to extend your text output options with some nice fonts.
+* [pymupdf-fonts](https://pypi.org/project/pymupdf-fonts/) contains some nice fonts for your text output
+* [Tesseract-OCR](https://github.com/tesseract-ocr/tesseract) for optical character recognition in images and document pages.
+Tesseract is separate software, not a Python package.
+To enable OCR functions in PyMuPDF, the system environment variable `"TESSDATA_PREFIX"` must be defined and contain the `tessdata` folder name of the Tesseract installation location

 Older wheels - also with support for older Python versions - can be found [here](https://github.com/pymupdf/PyMuPDF-Optional-Material/tree/master/wheels-upto-Py3.5>) and on PyPI.

-> Starting with v1.18.15, to minimize network traffic we no longer redundantly store wheels in this repository's releases folder.
+> Starting with v1.18.15, to minimize network traffic we no longer redundantly store wheels in this repository's `releases` folder.
 You can find older versions back to v1.9.2 on [PyPI](https://pypi.org/project/PyMuPDF/#history).
 Sources for every release continue to be stored in [here](https://github.com/pymupdf/PyMuPDF/releases).

 Other platforms **require installation from sources**, follow [these](https://pymupdf.readthedocs.io/en/latest/installation.html) instructions in the documentation.

-> **Note:** If you try installing from PyPI for a platform with no available wheel, pip will automatically start a source installation process - **_which will fail_** if it finds no MuPDF installation.
+> **Note:** If `pip` cannot find a wheel that is compatible with your platform, it will automatically start an installation from sources - **_which will fail_** if MuPDF is not installed on your system.

-Folder [installation](https://github.com/pymupdf/PyMuPDF/tree/master/installation) contains platform-specific source installation scripts contributed by users.
+This repo's folder [installation](https://github.com/pymupdf/PyMuPDF/tree/master/installation) contains several platform-specific source installation scripts contributed by users.
 You may also find the following Wiki pages useful:

 * [Ubuntu installation experience](https://github.com/pymupdf/PyMuPDF/wiki/Ubuntu-Installation-Experience).
 * [Windows wheels](https://github.com/pymupdf/PyMuPDF/wiki/Windows-Binaries-Generation).